Bthekid13/Blocipedia/README.md

 #Getting Started

 1. You must make a free account before creating Public Wikis.
-2. Want to make your Wikis private?
-Sign up for a premium account.
+2. Sign up for a premium account to make your Wikis private.
 3. Feel free collaborate wikis with other users

 # Support